 BCA Part A2.2 outlines various methods to determine whether a Performance Solution meets the relevant Performance Requirements.
-Where Verification Method JV3 is used to demonstrate compliance with JP1, the assessment method used would be a combination of Verification Method and expert judgement.
-This method must be presented and assessed in accordance with PN 63 - Performance Solution Procedures and Decementation.
+Where Verification Method JV3 is used to demonstrate compliance with JP1, the assessment method used yould be a combination of Verification Method and expert judgement.
+This method must be presented and assessed in accordance with PN 63 - Performance Solution Procedures and Documentation.

-The BCA defines expert judgement as:
+The BCA defines expert judgement as

-"the judgement of an expert who has the qualifications and experience to determine whether a Performance Solution or Deemed-to-Satisfy Solution complies with the Performance Requirements."
+"the judgement of an expert who has the qualifications and experience to determine whether a Performance Solution or Dee ned-to Satisfy Solution complies with the Performance Requirements."

-To use building energy analysis software under Verification (lethod 1/3), the software user must have comprehensive knowledge of building services.
-The category of register arbuilding practitioner in ost-likely to have relevant qualifications and experience for this task is a mechanical engineer.
-The manifold engineers design hydraulics, smoke exhaust systems, fire services, sprinkler systems, heating, ventilation, and air conditioning systems.
+To use building energy analysis software under Verification Method JV3, the software user must have comprehensive knowledge of building services.
+The category of registered building practitioner most likely to have relevant qualifications and experience for this task is a mechanical engineer.
+Mechanical engineers design hydraulics, smoke exhaust systems, fire services, sprinkler systems, heating, ventilation, and air-conditioning systems.

-If required by the RBS, a VBA registered mechanical engineer can issue certification in the form of a compliance certificate under section 238 of the Building Nov.
-However, there may be designs where an architect, registered services draftsperson or other consultant is dee need by Nbc RBS to Nave the appropriate qualifications and experience, and this person may be accepted under the RBS cascretion as the provider of a Verification Method JV3 report without the additional need for a compliance certificate.
-Refer to Practice Note 3 for guidance on section 238 and certificates of compliance.
+If required by the RBS, a VBA registered mechanical engineer can issue certification in the form of a compliance certificate under section 238 of the Building Act.
+However, there may be designs where an architect, registered services building designer or other consultant is deemed by the RBS to have the appropriate qualifications and experience, and this person may be accepted under the RBS's discretion as the provider of a Verification Method JV3 report without the additional need for a compliance certificate.
+Refer to Building Practice Note BP-15 for guidance on section 238 and certificates of compliance.

-Role of the Relevant Building Surveyo
+Role of the Relevant Building Surveyor